megantron512/dfir-training-workbook/docs/AWS/aws_ransomware.md

 Let's look through each of these events to glean some insight into what the attacker was able to do in the environment.
 The first events are related to CloudTrail logging.

-??? question "What did the threat actor try to do with CloudTrail?
+??? question "What did the threat actor try to do with CloudTrail logging?
 What was the result?"

     ??? tip "Hint"
         Look at the sequence of events and pay attention to the `@level` associated with events.